This post may contain affiliate links. Please read my disclosure policy.

 Made with a Few Simple Ingredients: There are only a few simple ingredients in the filling for this pie.
 Chances are, if you have sweet potatoes on hand, then you probably already have the other ingredients for the filling in your pantry, too!

 Mild, Simple Flavors: There are no spices added to this pie.
 The flavor comes from the creamy sweet potatoes and the buttery, flaky pie crust.
 My recipe is like many other traditional, old fashioned southern sweet potato pies in this way.
 Other recipes may use various spices, making them very similar to pumpkin pie.
-While I make and love pumpkin pie too and do put my own pumpkin pie spices in that recipe, I don’t use those same spices in this pie.
-If you prefer, you can absolutely add ground cinnamon and/ or ground nutmeg or even a teaspoon of my pumpkin pie spice to this recipe.
+While I make and love pumpkin pie too, I don’t use those same spices in this pie.
+If you prefer, you can absolutely add ground cinnamon, ginger, and/ or ground nutmeg or even a teaspoon of my pumpkin pie spice to this recipe.

 Baked Sweet Potatoes Make the Best Pie

 First things first.
-You will want to bake sweet potatoes for the sweet potato pie.
-Baked sweet potatoes provide a deeper flavor and richness to the pie that boiled sweet potatoes just does not provide in my opinion.
+You will want to bake sweet potatoes for the pie.
+Baked sweet potatoes provide a creamier texture and a deeper flavor and richness to the pie that boiled sweet potatoes just does not provide in my opinion.

 How to Make the Best Sweet Potato Pie